TasticHacks/Contra80s/README.md

 	  *	Download and install the Mesen NES emulator and use it to play the Contra ROM.
 Game file.
 	  *	Downloads: https://www.mesen.ca/
 2. **Find Correct ROM Game file**
 	  *	be sure to find that correct game ROM file that matches the specified [SHA1 hash](https://www.nirsoft.net/utils/hash_my_files.html) and play it using the Mesen emulator.
-This ROM is the original, unaltered Nintendo game.
+This ROM is the **original, _unaltered_ Nintendo game**.
 	  *	Example: the correct ROM to use with Contra 80s to use has a:
 	  *	Filename:  `Contra (U) [!].nes`
 	  *	Matches the SHA1 hash: `C9EA66BB7CB30AD5343F1721B1D4D3219859319B`